The telephone consultation at s.a.m health

 Before reporting a reactive HIV result, our laboratory carries out a confirmatory test.
 Sometimes, for example, antibodies are found that look similar to those found in an HIV infection.
 To rule out such a “cross-reaction”, our laboratory carries out a confirmatory test to be on the safe side.

-In the event that an HIV infection cannot be ruled out or if it is confirmed, you will receive a text message asking you to call the checkpoint, where the advisor will discuss the result with you and can then recommend a practice specializing in HIV in your area.
+In the event that an HIV infection cannot be ruled out or if it is confirmed, you will receive an information in your account asking you to call the checkpoint, where the advisor will discuss the result with you and can then recommend a practice specializing in HIV in your area.

 Syphilis and counseling